bzhai/KV6022_limo_ros2_wiki/Workshop-7-‐-Kalman-Filter-Localization.md

 <img width="900" height="400" alt="image" src="https://github.com/kivrakh/KV6022_limo_ros2/blob/main/wiki_images/ekf_plot.png" />
 </p>

-* Make turns and see how EKF filter corrects these discrepancies using fusion of IMU and encoder data to provide a more accurate position.
+* Make turns and see how EKF filter corrects these discrepancies using fusion of IMU and encoder data to provide a more accurate position tracking.
 * When the robot collides with an obstacle or experiences wheel slippage, notice how the noisy odometry data may become inaccurate also effects the filtered `/odom/combined` accuracy negatively.